Advocacy

 Why Shared Micromobility?

-Shared micromobility is a tool that can be leveraged to build more equitable, environmentally sustainable, resilient transportation ecosystems.
-For over a decade, shared micromobility has proven to reduce carbon emissions from transportation, and increase equity and access to transportation.
-It’s helped cities reduce congestion, improve community health, address climate change, and support goals for vulnerable roadway user safety.
+Shared micromobility is an essential transportation service that provides freedom and choice, bolsters the economy, and harnesses innovation.
+For over a decade, shared micromobility helped cities reduce congestion, increase access to transit, improve community health, reduce carbon emissions, and support goals for vulnerable roadway user safety.
 It also creates jobs.

-- Shared micromobility helps people get to where they need to go, expanding mobility options and helping to create more equitable communities: Over 157 million trips were taken on shared micromobility in 2022, most on electric shared scooters and bikes.*
+- Shared micromobility helps people get to where they need to go: Over 172 million trips were taken on shared micromobility in 2023, most on electric shared scooters and bikes.*

-- Shared micromobility increases mode choice, offering alternatives to single occupancy vehicle trips, and reduces carbon emissions from transportation: In 2022, 74 million lbs of carbon dioxide emissions were offset by shared micromobility trips that otherwise would have been made by car.*
+- Shared micromobility increases choice: In 2023, 81 million lbs of carbon dioxide emissions were offset by shared micromobility trips that otherwise would have been made by car.*

-- Shared micromobility connects people to transit and adds resiliency to transit networks, supporting multi-modal trips: For example, like in 2022 when the New York City subway was submerged under water by hurricane Ida, or when the Boston Orange line was shut down for needed repairs, bikeshare programs in those cities were leveraged and relied upon to get people where they needed to go.
+- Shared micromobility connects people to transit: For example, like in 2022 when the New York City subway was submerged under water by hurricane Ida, or when the Boston Orange line was shut down for needed repairs, bikeshare programs in those cities were leveraged and relied upon to get people where they needed to go.

-- Safe and connected places to ride that bring people to meaningful destinations are essential infrastructure to support people in using modes like shared micromobility: There is still not nearly enough of this critical infrastructure.
+- Shared micromobility is supported by essential infrastructure that provide safe and connected places to ride: There is still not nearly enough of this critical infrastructure.
 In the US, the National Highway Traffic Safety Administration (NHTSA) estimated that 42,915 people died in motor vehicle traffic crashes in 2021, a 10.5% increase from 2020.
 This represents a 5% increase in cyclist deaths and a 13% increase in pedestrian deaths.
 Such increases during a pandemic when there were fewer people driving demonstrates the urgent need for safe streets for all modes.
 It’s proven that people are more likely to choose non-car options for certain trips when they feel safe doing so.
 Additionally, research has concluded that installing bike lanes, especially protected bike lanes, leads to fewer fatalities and better road-safety outcomes for cyclists, pedestrians, and motorists.

 * All statistics, unless otherwise noted, are taken from NABSA’s Shared Micromobility State of the Industry Report.